ls1intum/Artemis/docs/user/exercises/quiz.rst

 Overview
 --------

-- Prepare a Quiz Exercise: Only instructors and tutors can create, import, and export quiz exercises.
+- Prepare a Quiz Exercise: Only instructors and editors can create, import, and export quiz exercises.

 - Resolve a Quiz Exercise: Students can solve quiz exercises.